firdavs244/firdavs244/README.md

 # 👋 Hi there!
-I'm Firdavs.
+I'm Firdavs Kholov.

 🎯 I'm a backend and full-stack web developer
 ⚡️ I build secure, scalable, and efficient applications using Laravel, Django, PostgreSQL, Docker, and other modern tools.